A Talk by Shelley Tanenbaum.

-I am deeply grateful to the SAYMA planning committee for bringing me here – and for asking me to talk about eco-spirituality and my personal journey.
+I am deeply grateful to the Southern Appalachian Yearly Meeting’s (SAYMA) planning committee for bringing me here – and for asking me to talk about eco-spirituality and my personal journey.
 I’ve been asked to talk about what it has meant to me to connect on a spiritual level with the natural environment.
-I’m delighted to be in a place that is completely new to me, the Appalachians, and to have the opportunity to connect with Friends who love this region dearly.
+I’m delighted to be in a place that is completely new to me, the Appalachians, and to have the opportunity to connect with friends who love this region dearly.

 My talk today has three parts:

-I am a member of Strawberry Creek Monthly Meeting in Berkeley, California.
-I am here to talk about Strawberry Creek and all the other natural spaces in my life that keep me creative, motivated and at peace.
+I am a member of the Strawberry Creek Monthly Meeting in Berkeley, California.
+I am here to talk about Strawberry Creek and all the other natural spaces in my life that keep me creative, motivated, and at peace.